Introduction

 Importance of Preparation

-- Preparing the floor is crucial for a successful sanding job.
-It involves cleaning the floor, removing any old finishes, nails, or staples, and ensuring the wood is level.
+- Good floor preparation is crucial for a successful sanding job.
+This means cleaning the surface, getting rid of any old finishes, nails, or staples, and making sure the wood is level.

 Steps for Preparing the Floor